Southall F.C.: Ground

+From the start of the 2025-26 season, Southall FC will play their home games at Hayes & Yeading United's SKYex Community Stadium in Beaconsfield Road, Hayes.

-Southall FC currently play their home games at Robert Parker Stadium in Stanwell, sharing with Ashford Town (Middlesex).
-They previously played their home games at Hanwell Town's Reynolds Field ground in Perivale.
+Up to and including the 2024-25 season, Southall FC played their home games at The 1878 Stadium in Burnham, groundsharing with Burnham FC for a second time, having previously played their home fixtures at Burnham and then at the Robert Parker Stadium in Stanwell, groundsharing with Ashford Town (Middlesex).

-Southall have shared grounds with other clubs since having to move from their Western Road stadium in 1992, and were playing their home games at Burnham FC's The Gore when they secured their first league title since 1927 in the 2017-18 season.
+Southall have shared grounds with other clubs since having to move from their Western Road stadium in 1992, including Hanwell Town FC, Chalfont St Peter FC and Yeading FC.
+They were playing their home games at Burnham FC when they secured their first league title since 1927 in the 2017-18 season.
 They have plans to return to Southall and are reported to be in discussions with Ealing Council and private landowners about building a new stadium.

 The club is proposing a community health and wellbeing centre, to be incorporated into the new stadium as a hub for sports projects and educational use.
 The new community stadium would offer local residents training and fitness equipment, health checks, sports injury prevention advice, martial arts and boxing coaching sessions.
 Across the community classes are proposed that will suit the elderly, disabled, youth and other local community groups, and will include female only classes.